History of Colorado: Twentieth century

 In 1967, Governor John A. Love signed the nation's first liberalized abortion law.
 The late 1960s saw violence in Denver, in the form of race riots, and college buildings being burned by radicals.
 The Family Dog Denver music venue opened that year, ushering in the hippie movement in the state, to the great consternation of city and state leaders and parents, leading to several municipal and federal court cases.
 It also made Colorado a major music destination thereafter.

+In the 1960s and 1970s, Colorado was an epicenter for the Chicano Movement.
+Colorado has a significant population of Mexican-American, Hispanic and Chicano people.
+Major events that affected the Chicano Movement happened in Colorado, such as Corky Gonzales' Crusade for Justice and The Plan Espiritual de Aztlán, the deaths of Los Seis de Boulder, and the death of Ricardo Falcón.
+Leaders of the movement worked with national figures like Cesar Chavez and the lettuce workers strike, and Coloradans held their own actions like the Kitayama Carnation Strike.

 In 1972, Colorado became the only state to reject the award of hosting the Olympic Games after they had been granted.
 When Representative Lamm led a successful movement to reject a bond issue for expenses related to hosting the event, the International Olympic Committee relocated the 1976 Winter Olympics to Innsbruck, Austria.
 No venue had rejected the award before nor has any venue since.

-In 1999, the Columbine High School massacre became the most devastating high-school massacre in United States history until the Marjory Stoneman Douglas High School Shooting in 2018.
+In 1999, the Columbine High School massacre became the most devastating high-school massacre in United States history until the Marjory Stoneman Douglas High School shooting in 2018.